Austria within Nazi Germany: Attempted Nazi coup and growing German influence

-In Bavaria many sections of the Austrian Legion were officially closed.
-In reality they were only pushed further north and renamed, “North-West Assistance”.
+In Bavaria, many sections of the Austrian Legion were officially closed.
+In reality, they were only pushed further north and renamed, “North-West Assistance”.
 Hitler ordered troops to the Austrian border, prepared for a full-scale military assault into Austria to support the National Socialists.
 Fascist Italy was more closely tied to the regime in Vienna and sent troops to the Austrian border at Brenner to deter German troops from a possible invasion of Austria.
 Hitler was at first torn between going ahead with the invasion, or pulling off the border.
 Hitler realized that the German Army was not prepared to take on both the Austrians and the Italian Army.
 Hitler ordered the force to be pulled off the Austrian border.
 The German government stated that it had nothing to do with the revolt.
 Germany only admitted that it was trying to subvert the Austrian political system through trusted people.
 They continued to support the illegal Nazi party but sympathizers who did not belong to the party were more significant.
 This included among others Taras Borodajkewycz, Edmund Glaise-Horstenau, Franz Langoth, Walther Pembauer and Arthur Seyß-Inquart.

 To put Schuschnigg's mind at ease, Hitler declared to the Reichstag in May 1935: "Germany neither intends nor wishes to interfere in the internal affairs of Austria, to annex Austria or to conclude an Anschluss".

-Italy began its conquest of Abyssinia (the Second Italo-Abyssinian War) in October 1935.
+Italy began its conquest of Abyssinia (the Second Italo-Abyssinian War) in October 1935, which formed the territory of Italian East Africa after the Fall of Addis Ababa in May 1936.
 After that Mussolini was internationally isolated and strengthened his relations with Hitler.
-The ruling Austrian Patriotic Front lost an important ally.
+The ruling Austrian Fatherland Front lost an important ally.
 Despite the murder of Engelbert Dollfuß, his successor Chancellor Kurt Schuschnigg had to improve relations with the German government.
-Like his predecessor he wanted to maintain the independence of Austria.
+Like his predecessor, he wanted to maintain the independence of Austria.
 He saw Austria as the second German state and the better state as it was founded on Roman Catholicism.